pluralsight/pando-rfcs/text/0000-icons.md

 How do we make the icons availables for designers to use?

 What is our process for adding new framework/format support?

+Should we provide an iterable way to communicate all available options (that doesn't interfere with treeshaking)?
+Something that would be useful in automating the build of a demo page and/or providing hints via IDEs.